Search has co-opted the citation, vis-à-vis the hyperlink

 Search Engine to Oracle

-transition from aggregator of information to oracle
+Transition from aggregator of information to oracle

-oracle -> tells you the ‘right’ answer
+- Oracle: just tells you the ‘right’ answer

 “The idea is that instead of searching for information in a vast list of web pages, users would ask questions and have a language model trained on those pages answer them directly.
 The approach could change not only how search engines work, but what they do—and how we interact with them”

-epistemological question Metzler and his colleagues are interested in a search engine that behaves like a human expert.
+Metzler and his colleagues are interested in a search engine that behaves like a human expert.
 It should produce answers in natural language, synthesized from more than one document, and back up its answers with references to supporting evidence, as Wikipedia articles aim to do.

 Search Engines as Faith